 Approximately 200 lots were put up for sale in 1884 under the name “Hill End Estate”.
 Drury and Forbes Streets were created.
 On the day of the sale some 74 lots were sold at prices ranging up to £84.

-Coombe’s Farm and part of Wilkie’s “Hill End”, comprising some 34 acres in total, were purchased by Robert John Gray.
-After his marriage in 1870 to Mary Dorsey, the couple established their family home there, naming it “Orleigh”.
+Coombe’s Farm and part of Wilkie’s “Hill End”, comprising some 34 acres in total, were purchased by Robert John Gray a few years after his marriage in 1870 to Mary Dorsey.
+The couple established their family home there, naming it “Orleigh”.

 The street later built adjacent to their house became known as Gray Road.
 Also, the bottom part of Hoogley Street was originally called Gray Street.

 Gray spent most of his working life in the public service performing roles such as Immigration Agent, Inspector of Distilleries, Under Colonial Secretary and eventually Commissioner for Railways.

 I haven’t been able to determine where Wilkie’s Hill End house was, but it’s possible that it and “Orleigh” were one and the same.

 In 1885, the Gray family moved on, and some 30 acres of the land was subdivided.
 Just over 3 acres remained with the house.
 It passed through various hands and with ample gardens, was often the scene of social events.

 Prominent Barrister Edward Real KC and his wife Eva were long term occupants of the house from the 1920s to the 1940s.
 Mrs. Real was very active in charities, and garden fetes and other fund raising events were held in the house and gardens.
 The property was gradually sold off and subdivided.
 The house was demolished around 1981.